 For today’s solar oven challenge, we’re supposed to be doing muffins and cookies and stuff like that.
 I chose to share my very favorite solar oven tip with you and an easy way to make grain-free (Paleo) cherry breakfast scones.
 Continue reading “Solar Oven: Paleo Breakfast Scones”

 I haven’t done a lot of baking in my solar oven since I mostly use it for dinners.
 Although we don’t eat a lot of baked goods anymore, I sort of lost my head and decided to make yeast rolls for Easter dinner.
 Yeah, actual yeast – I haven’t used that stuff in awhile!
 I did a batch in the solar oven and a batch in my electric oven to see what the resulting differences might be.
 Continue reading “Solar Oven Vs Electric Oven: Dinner Roll”

 Did you know maple trees make syrup?
 Crazy, right?
 Did you know you can learn to tap your own maple trees to make syrup?
 Let me share with you what I’ve learned and why I’m NOT tapping my own maple trees (at least, for now).
-For those who are tougher nuts than I, make sure you read to the end because we’re helping to host a super fabulous maple syrup supplies giveaway, including items for the children on your homestead.
 Continue reading “Maple Trees Make Syrup”